 The Snowbirds (official name: 431 Air Demonstration Squadron) are the official aerobatic team of the Royal Canadian Air Force.
-The team fly nine CT-114 Tutors in their display.
-The team are based at 15 Wing in Moose Jaw.
+With roots back to 1954, the current team was formed informally in the late 1960s and was made official in the 1970s.
+The team fly nine CT-114 Tutors in their display and are based at 15 Wing in Moose Jaw.

 The Snowbirds have their roots with 431 Squadron, who were tasked with performing aerial displays with four F-86 Sabres in 1954.
 In 1970, the RCAF began using four CT-114 Tutors left over from the nine-ship Golden Centennaires (a team which performed in 1967 to mark the nation’s centenary) for flypasts and small-scale air displays.
 They had grown into a fully-fledged seven-ship display team by 1971.
 The team was soon re-named the Snowbirds.
 The team was formed into its own squadron in 1978 when the 431 Squadron was reactivated and became the Snowbirds.

 The CT-114 Tutor has been retired from regular RCAF service, but the Snowbirds will continue flying the type until around 2030 due to the high cost of replacing the fleet.
-It is not clear what aircraft may replace the Tutor.
+It is not clear what aircraft may replace the Tutor, however the age of the aircraft has begun to cause serious problems for the team.
+A series of accidents in 2019 and 2020 were attributed to shortcomings in some aircraft systems, and two further aircraft-related safety stand-downs occured in 2022.
+Between this, the pandemic, and unpredictable weather during pre-season training, a typical Snowbirds season has been much disturbed and involved many cancelled appearances in recent years.

 The Snowbirds’ display changes slightly each year, but it typically begins with several minutes of nine-ship formation aerobatics, following which the team breaks down into smaller groups for more dynamic manoeuvres (typically twos, fours, fives and sevens).
 The team re-form as a nine-ship towards the end for further formation passes and breaks.